Carlj0666/Carlj0666/README.md

 ---

-- I am currently in wading back into the job market!
+- I am currently getting back into the job market!
 - I also make <a target="_blank" rel="noopener noreferrer" href="https://archo-logic1.bandcamp.com/">music</a> in my free time